ibm-cloud-docs/cis/custom-rules.md

 - An expression that specifies the criteria you are matching traffic on using the rules language.
 - An action that specifies what to do when there is a match for the rule.

 Custom rules are evaluated in the order that they are set, from first to last position, in the custom rules table.
 You can view the table by navigating to **Security > Firewall rules**.
 Some actions like **Block** stop the evaluation of other rules.
-For more details on actions and their behavior, see [Ruleset Engine rules actions](/docs/cis?topic=cis-cis-ruleset-engine#ruleset-engine-actions).
+For more details on actions and their behavior, see [Ruleset Engine rule actions](/docs/cis?topic=cis-cis-ruleset-engine#ruleset-engine-actions).
 {: important}

 Refer to [Migrating to custom rules](/docs/cis?topic=cis-migrating-to-custom-rules) to learn more about the differences between firewall rules and WAF custom rules.